markelliot/update-gradle-deps/readme.md

 This action checks for updates to Java dependencies and Gradle plugins and submits a PR with any such updates.
-It works for Java projects that use Gradle as the build tooling and depends on the [`com.markelliot.versions`](https://github.com/markelliot/gradle-versions) Gradle plugin tasks `checkNewVersions`, `updateVersionsProps` and `updatePlugins`.
+It works for Java projects that use Gradle as the build tooling and depends on the [`com.markelliot.versions`](https://github.com/markelliot/gradle-versions) Gradle plugin tasks `checkNewVersions`, `updateVersionsProps`, `updatePlugins` and `updateGradleWrapper`.
 Compatible projects will also be managing dependencies with a versions.props file (such as with the `nebula.dependency-recommender` or `com.palantir.gradle-consistent-versions` plugins).

 In addition to updating versions.props and build script plugin references, this action will run `./gradlew --write-locks` to update any relevant lock files.